treehouses/cli/README.md

-networkmode                               outputs the current network mode button <off|bluetooth>                    gives the gpio pin 18 an action feedback <message>                        sends feedback clone [device path]                       clones the current SDCard onto a secondary SDCard or specified device restore [device path]                     restores a treehouses image to an SDCard or specified device burn [device path]                        download and burns the latest treehouses image to the SDcard or specified device rebootneeded                              shows if reboot is required to apply changes
+networkmode                               outputs the current network mode button <off|bluetooth>                    gives the gpio pin 18 an action feedback <message>                        sends feedback clone [device path|--reboot]                       clones the current SDCard onto a secondary SDCard or specified device restore [device path]                     restores a treehouses image to an SDCard or specified device burn [device path]                        download and burns the latest treehouses image to the SDcard or specified device rebootneeded                              shows if reboot is required to apply changes